Taylor hits 3 HRs, Dodgers beat Braves 11-2 to extend NLCS - WHIZ News

 Pujols has taken to greeting his much younger teammates with bear hugs in the dugout after home runs, and they kept him busy.

+Pujols is among the 11 players with a three-homer game in the postseason.
+Ruth accomplished the feat twice.

+“Watching Chris doing that, it was pretty special,” Pujols said.
+“I was actually rooting for four, but he ended up striking out.
+But he did a heck of a job out there.”

-Los Angeles got a clutch performance from its bullpen after opener Joe Kelly allowed a two-run homer to Freddie Freeman in the first and soon exited after 28 pitches with tightness in his right biceps.
+Los Angeles got a clutch performance from its bullpen, too, after opener Joe Kelly allowed a two-run homer to Freddie Freeman in the first and soon exited after 28 pitches with tightness in his right biceps that will sideline him for the rest of the postseason.

 Evan Phillips, Alex Vesia, Brusdar Graterol, Blake Treinen, Corey Knebel and Kenley Jansen combined to allow just three hits the rest of the way.